eflumerf/styleguide/dune-daq-cppguide.md

 does.
 If this is trivial, just skip the comment.
 It is quite common for destructors not to have a header comment.

+#### Function Declarations [DUNE VERSION]

+Function declaration should have comments immediately preceding it that describe what the function does and how to use it *unless* the function is simple and obvious.

+Types of things to mention in comments at the function declaration:

+  - What the inputs and outputs are, if not obvious
+  - For class member functions: whether the object remembers reference arguments beyond the duration of the method call, and whether it will free them or not.
+  - Any non-obvious preconditions and postconditions.
+E.g., can a pointer argument be null?
+  - If there are any performance implications of how a function is used.
+  - If the function is re-entrant.
+What are its synchronization assumptions?

+When documenting function overrides, focus on the specifics of the override itself, rather than repeating the comment from the overridden function.
+In many of these cases, the override needs no additional documentation and thus no comment is required.

+When commenting constructors and destructors, remember that the person reading your code knows what constructors and destructors are for, so comments that just say something like "destroys this object" are not useful.
+Document what constructors do with their arguments (for example, if they take ownership of pointers), and what cleanup the destructor does.
+If this is trivial, just skip the comment.
+It is quite common for destructors not to have a header comment.

 #### Function Definitions

 If there is anything tricky about how a function does its job, the